newtella/diaco/README.md

 ##### ¿What´s Laravel Diaco?

-Complain's Web App that allow to the user submit a request for a problem with services or end product.
+Complaint's Web App that allow to the user submit a request for a problem with services or end product.

 ##### ¿What do you need?